Chronic Migraine Survival Kit

 A migraine is just a headache, right?!

 Wrong!
 Migraines are very debilitating as sufferers don’t just suffer from the migraine itself.
-It can take several days to recover from a migraine and
+It can take several days to recover from a migraine.
+For

 There are Four Distinct Phases of Migraine